tinify/third-party-integrations/mac-os-bamboo.md

 url: "https://christopherwk210.github.io/bamboo/"
 ---

-Bamboo allows you to use your TinyPNG API key to losslessly compress local PNG/JPG's on your computer.
-It works by uploading your image to TinyPNG, then downloading the compressed output.
+Bamboo allows you to use your API key to compress PNG and JPG images on your computer.
+It works by uploading your image to TinyPNG and then downloading the compressed output for you.